ffrfaye/Defense-of-Lettuce-Land/README.md

 # Production
 C++ and Qt.
 # Running
-CLone the repo.
+Clone the repo.
 Need to install Qt then open and run the project.